-Terabytes of data on a budget: Six reasons why this external hard drive setup may be best for you | Photofocus
+Terabytes of data on a budget: Six reasons why this external hard drive setup may be best for you

 I’m going to describe how I do it.
 Is this the greatest way?
 I don’t know.
 But I do know that it has been working for many years.

-My current setup
+My current back up setup

 Hard drive docking station